PerNilsson360/jstr/README.md

 echo '{"a":{"b":1,"c":true,"d":"foo"}}' | jxp --xpath="/"
 [{"a":{"b":1,"c":true,"d":"foo"}}]
 ```

-Note that array notation is used and nodes sets are printed as json and "/"
+Note that array notation is used and nodes sets are printed as
-denotes the root node.
+json.
+Also note that "/" denotes the root node.

 ## Abbreviated path expressions